theogravity/new-error/README.md

   if (err) {
     // check if the error is a generated one if (err instanceof BaseError) {
+      // generate an error id
+      // you'll want to use a library like 'nanoid' instead
+      // this is just an example
+      err.withErrorId(Math.random().toString(36).slice(2))
       // get the status code, if the status code is not defined, default to 500 res.status(err.getStatusCode() ??
 500)
       // spit out the error to the client